abhishek8762/Medify_V2/README.md

 ## Deployment

 This project is deployed on Vercel.
-The live version can be accessed [here](https://medify-three-puce.vercel.app/).
+The live version can be accessed [here](https://medify-v2-psi.vercel.app/).

-## Contributing

-Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/milindkusahu/medify/issues) if you want to contribute.

 ## License